richmahn/en_tn/1th/05/intro.md

 #### Structure and formatting ####

-The end of this chapter forms a conclusion typical of a letter in the ancient Near East.
+Paul concludes his letter in a way that was typical of letters in the ancient Near East.

 #### Special concepts in this chapter ####

 ##### Day of the Lord #####
 The exact time of the coming day of the Lord will be a surprise to the world.
 This is what the simile "like a thief in the night" means.
-Because of this, Christians are to be prepared for the coming of the Lord.
+Because of this, Christians are to live prepared for the coming of the Lord.
 (See: [[rc://en/tw/dict/bible/kt/dayofthelord]] and [[rc://en/ta/man/translate/figs-simile]])

 ##### Quench the Spirit #####
-This means to ignore the Holy Spirit's guidance and to ignore the work he is trying to do through a person.
+This means to ignore or work against the Holy Spirit's guidance and work.

 ## Links: ##